modAL-python/modAL/docs/source/index.rst

         X_training=X_training, y_training=y_training
     )

-For more details on how to implement your custom strategies, visit the page :ref:`Extending-modAL`!
+For more details on how to implement your custom strategies, visit the page `Extending modAL <content/overview/Extending-modAL.ipynb>`_!

 An example with active regression